 Not available to buy through our store.

-Below are the strongest indications of Strontium nitricum in traditional homeopathic usage, not reviewed by the FDA.
+Below are the main rubriks (i.e strongest indications or symptoms) of Strontium nitricum in traditional homeopathic usage, not reviewed by the FDA.

 C. M. Boger (H. R., xv.
 337) records the following cases ($51$) Miss D., 18, brunette, had dull pains over eyes agg. by sunlight, motion, loss of sleep, sewing, reading.

 amel. after stool.
 With the headache, swelling of upper lids, agg. in morning.
 Sometimes bad taste in mouth.
 Menses irregular, profuse, dark.
 Feels tired and weak.
 Is addicted to eating cloves.
 In hot weather sweats profusely and easily about head and chest, staining yellow.
 Very susceptible to cold.
 Cough provoked by oppression of breathing and talking.
 Formerly bad catarrh.